ando11235/aiPiCar/README.md

 ## Building the aiPiCar

-Bulding the aiPiCar was relatively easy.
-For the most part, I was able to follow the instructions from the manufacturer, with a few key diviations outlines below.
+Building the aiPiCar was relatively easy.
+For the most part, I was able to follow the instructions from the manufacturer, with a few key deviations outlines below.

 [Manufacturer Build Instructions](https://www.sunfounder.com/learn/download/X1BWQ19SYXNwYmVycnlfUGlfU21hcnRfVmlkZW9fQ2FyX1YyLjAucGRm/dispi)